 When it comes to self-care, a little goes a long way - especially at this time of year!
-With the temperatures dropping, the days getting shorter and the holidays just around the corner, it’s important to take a little “me” time.
+With the temperatures dropping and the days getting shorter, it’s important to take a little “me” time.
 Here are some of our favourite cold weather self-care tips to uplift your mind and body.

 Create a Cold Weather Bucket List